There are 6 variables that drive an occupant’s thermal comfort:

 Open Conversations Across Departments

-Even energy efficient buildings have their challenges.
-One issue that Turek noted is that “a lot of times, good design intent is overridden by operators so that they don’t have to deal with occupant complaints.”
+Even energy-efficient buildings have their challenges.
+One issue that Turek noted is that “a lot of times, the good design intent is overridden by operators so that they don’t have to deal with occupant complaints.”
 Ideally, during the training period, the design engineer should explain the intent and answer questions for the operations staff to eliminate or reduce the practice of overriding or disabling set points.

 In the case that this doesn’t occur, the key to solving this problem is to get organisation’s management on the same page as facility managers by making occupants aware of the consequences of energy waste on their organisation.
 Though occupants may not directly pay the energy bill, it is important that they know that energy costs affect them in the long run, because “that investment in energy savings is returned back into higher salaries or other benefits for employees.”